bchavez/Bogus/README.md

 	* `Engine` - Generates a storage engine.
 * **`Date`**
 	* `Past` - Get a date in the past between refDate and years past that date.
+	* `Soon` - Get a date and time that will happen soon.
 	* `Future` - Get a date in the future between refDate and years forward of that date.
 	* `Between` - Get a random date between start and end.
 	* `Recent` - Get a random date/time within the last few days since now.